Chinese White Olive (Qing Guo)

 In Traditional Chinese Medicine (TCM), Chinese White Olive falls under the category of ‘Herbs that clear Heat and relieve toxicity’.
 Such herbs are used to clear inflammatory and infectious conditions, referred to as Internal Heat in TCM.
 Neutral in nature, Chinese White Olive does not affect the yin-yang balance in your body.

-Sour and sweet in taste, Chinese White Olive can aid digestion and restrain abnormal discharges of fluids from the body, such as diarrhea or heavy sweating.
+Sour and sweet in taste, Chinese White Olive can aid digestion and restrain abnormal discharges of fluids from the body, such as diarrhoea or heavy sweating.
 The herb can also slow down acute reactions, detoxify the body and has a tonic effect on the body by replenishing qi and blood.
 In particular, Chinese White Olive targets the stomach and the Lungs.

 Functions and Benefits of Chinese White Olive (Qing Guo)